LeemuPaani/scdLab/README.md

 # scdLab
 Me lab me scd

-Scd lab but project is about using java swing to add two numbers.
+Scd lab but project is about using java jsp (?) to add two numbers.